Tackling the organizational, legal, regulatory, and financial issues related to health care delivery is not an easy job.

 Kinds of health services manager careers

 Medical and health services managers have different titles depending on the facility where they work and their area of specialization (if they have one).
-Some of the types of health services managers jobs you'll see include:
+Job titles include:

 • Clinical health service managers specialize in meeting the needs of a single department.
-Clinical managers may work in departments like surgery, nursing, or physical therapy; they have the specialized knowledge necessary to oversee staff, develop budgets, create goals, and map out operating procedures in those disciplines.
+They work in departments like surgery, nursing, or physical therapy.
+Their specialized knowledge enables them to oversee staff, develop budgets, create goals, and map out operating procedures.

-• Nursing home managers oversee staff, finances, quality of care, and admissions at nursing home facilities.
-These health services managers are required to be licensed in all states.
+• Nursing home managers oversee staff, finances, quality of care, and admissions at nursing homes.
+This job requires state licensure.

 • Ambulatory care facility managers oversee the operations at diagnostic, treatment, or surgical facilities where patients are seen and discharged in a single day.
-Because of the volume and variety of patients seen, working in this setting can be fast-paced and exciting.
+Because of the volume and variety of patients seen, working in this setting can be fast-paced.

 • Health information managers handle the maintenance and security of patient records.
 They need to be well-versed in both information technology and patient privacy laws.

-• Emergency medical services managers work in emergency care facilities and hospitals to synchronize emergency response communication so there's always help for those who need it.
-Of all the career options open to health services managers, this is probably the most high-pressure role.
+• Emergency medical services managers work in emergency care facilities and hospitals to synchronize emergency response communication.

 Typical advancement path for health services managers

-To become a health services manager, nearly all employers require a master's degree in areas of study like health services, healthcare administration, or business administration, and some programs let degree candidates specialize by facility-type.
-In some cases, health services managers begin their careers as patient providers and make the switch to administration.
-For instance, nursing service managers typically begin their careers as registered nurses and their degrees are usually in nursing or health administration.
+In some instances, health services managers begin their careers as patient providers and make the switch to administration.
+Nursing service managers typically begin their careers as registered nurses, with degrees in nursing or health administration.

-There are, however, some entry-level jobs that can help aspiring health services managers land a job with only a bachelor's degree.
-In looking at the pros and cons of becoming a health services manager, the potential to work your way up to a management position without a master's degree is a definite perk.
+There are entry-level jobs that can help aspiring health services managers land a job with only a bachelor’s degree.
 Some of the roles that may transition to a career as a health services manager include:

 • Community service manager at a social service organization